 - Rated top pick among some reviewers

-When determining if this is the right headlamp for you, it is important to understand where it falls in relationship to other lamps with respect to some key features.
+When determining if this is the right headlamp for you, it is important to understand where it falls in 5-hour to other lamps with respect to some key features.
 With lumens as a defining category in the search for a headlamp, some may see the updated Sprinter's 200 lumens as proof enough to buy it.
 Just as indoor lighting which tends to be 200-300 lumens doesn't look the same, the same is true for headlamps.
 Its beam distance of 4 meters min and 50 meters max works in conjunction with lumens for a comprehensive measurement.
 And its close up brightness sets it apart from others and helps it to earn top pick at some review sites, And while the Sprinter can light up the night effectively, it is not for everyone.
 While most applaud its craftsmanship and ease of use, they find the light is just simply not enough for their purpose.
 This is because they claim that unless they are out on a familiar road, the brightness doesn't just gradually decrease: it seems to drop off significantly after the initial few meters.
-And most feel the light just doesn't provide enough detail for uneven terrain.
+And most feel the light doesn't provide enough detail for uneven terrain.
 But within the scope of road runners that get out daily for their dark miles, this lamp hits the mark.
 A feature that is lauded by some is the quick touch high beam.
 This proves to be an essential safety feature along with visibility from the back courtesy of the red strobe.
 Battery life is another key factor to consider.
 The Sprinter provides around 5 hours run time courtesy of a USB chargeable battery pack located on the back of the unit.
 This is not a very long amount of time but considering that its scope is daily urban dark miles, it works well for many and it even comes ready straight out of the box with an initial charge.
 Subsequent charges are done via USB cable making for a more streamlined product.
 With some decline in the battery life, the brightness did not work for some but reports of that are rare.
 This lamp is available with a bigger investment price than some competitors but keeping in mind the savings from avoiding alkaline replacements, most seem pleased with their purchases.
 At full cost, it might be wise to look for a less expensive option but if you can find the Black Diamond Sprinter available at a reduced rate online and you just want to get out a few times a week for your neighborhood miles, then try it out.